anon-123456789/hl2dm-docker/README.md

 # GMod-Docker
-GMod dedicated server in a Debian based Docker container.
+GMod dedicated server in a Debian based Docker container.\
+Includes css content.

 ## File structure
 The file structure within the container is as follows: